Creativity and Joy in Recovery

 Creative experience enhances and heals us in several important ways, including:

-Healthy Ways to ‘Lose Yourself’: In early recovery, there can be a feeling of restlessness about how to fill time and escape in healthy ways.
-The absence of drugs and/or alcohol can feel like it leaves us with time to fill, which can create feelings of loss and apprehension.
-Boredom is a common trigger, especially in early recovery.
-Exploring creativity is a way to rest a busy mind, and pass time in a healthy, self-affirming, and positive ways.
+In early recovery, there can be a feeling of restlessness about how to fill time and escape in healthy ways.
+Exploring creativity is a way to rest a busy mind and pass time in a healthy, self-affirming, and positive way.

-Process Trauma and Loss: Working through trauma and/or loss is often a part of early recovery, as many people turn to substance(s) to avoid difficult feelings – otherwise known as self-medicating.
-In addition to individual and group therapy, creativity has been proven to help people process and express these difficult emotions in healthy, productive ways.
+Working through trauma or loss is often a part of early recovery, as many people turn to substances to avoid difficult feelings.
+In addition to individual and group therapy, creativity can help people process and express difficult emotions in healthy, productive ways.

-Connect with Joy: Substances dull our ability to experience feelings of joy naturally, and in early recovery, it takes time to build back the ability to release organic feelings of happiness, joy, and a sense of purpose.
-Creativity allows us to build back that ‘muscle’ faster by creating just for the sake of creating.
+Substances dull our ability to experience feelings of joy naturally, and in early recovery, it takes time to build back the ability to release organic feelings of happiness, joy, and purpose.
+Creativity allows us to build that muscle by creating just for the sake of creating.

-We are so grateful to care for Brian at Herren Wellness, it’s a joy for us to witness his spirit light up pursuing his creative endeavor.
-Brian’s enthusiasm for his creativity has created a widespread effect in the community and sparked creativity in others.
+We are so grateful to care for Brian at Herren Wellness, and it is a joy for us to witness his spirit light up pursuing his creative endeavor.
+Brian's enthusiasm for his creativity has created a widespread effect in the community and sparked creativity in others.

 Recently, guests have expressed their creativity through different unique outlets: